 SEMI Announces New North American Board Member and Leadership Positions for 2013-2014

-SAN JOSE, Calif. — January 22, 2013 — SEMI announced today that Rudy Kellner, vice president of the Industry Group at FEI, has joined the SEMI North American Advisory Board (NAAB).
+On January 22, SEMI announced that Rudy Kellner, vice president of the Industry Group at FEI, has joined the SEMI North American Advisory Board (NAAB).
 The board facilitates collective efforts that can be more effectively undertaken as an industry association than as individual companies.
 One of the primary focus areas of the board is increasing Intellectual Property (IP) protection — by educating policymakers and key partners.

 “Rudy brings a fresh perspective and industry experience to the NAAB that will serve this board well,” said SEMI Americas president Karen Savala.
 “Over the years, Rudy has been involved in many SEMI activities, including service on the SEMI Pacific Northwest Steering Committee.
 He will be a tremendous asset as we give him a more formal role as an advisory board member.”